The-OpenROAD-Project/OpenLane/README.md

 # Overview

 OpenLANE is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault and custom methodology scripts for design exploration and optimization.
-The flow performs full ASIC implementation steps from RTL all the way down to GDSII - this capability will be released in the coming weeks with completed SoC design examples that have been sent to SkyWater for fabricaiton.
+The flow performs full ASIC implementation steps from RTL all the way down to GDSII - this capability will be released in the coming weeks with completed SoC design examples that have been sent to SkyWater for fabrication.

-Join the community on [slack](https://join.slack.com/t/skywater-pdk/shared_invite/zt-fkl21w8j-qzxBK852XGR8EFMbRakTMw)!
+Join the community on [slack](https://invite.skywater.tools)!

 # Prerequisites